simoninireland/verilisp/doc/implementation/subtypes.rst

   (unsigned-byte 12))`) that include all values that are members of all of the component types
-- Negation types (for example :code:`(not unsigned-byte)`) that include all values that are values on the component type
+- Negation types (for example :code:`(not unsigned-byte)`) that include all values that are not members of the component type

 .. note::

    Common Lisp also includes two additional complex type specifiers, :code:`satisfies` and :code:`member`.
-These are used to determine
-	 whether a particular value is a member of a type, and as such are not (yet) needed or supported by Verilisp.
+These are used to determine whether a particular value is a member of a type, and as such are not (yet) needed or supported by Verilisp.

 The type lattice is completed with the :code:`t` (top) and :code:`nil` (bottom) types.